 The chickpea is at the top of its game right now.
-I mean, when asked if you’d prefer a chickpea sandwich, or a kidney bean sandwich, which would you go for?
+I mean, when asked if you’d prefer a smashed chickpea sandwich, vs. a smashed kidney bean sandwich, which one would you go for?

-I mean sure, we reach for cannelini and black beans all the time, and who doesn’t love a good lentil, but as far as popularity goes, the chickpea is probably the most widely used and Instagrammed bean of them all.
+I mean sure, we reach for white cannellini and black beans all the time, and who doesn’t love a good lentil, but as far as popularity goes, the chickpea is probably the most widely used and Instagrammed bean of them all.

 I can totally understand why.
 They have a cute name (way cuter than kidney bean), they are very photogenic and they are so damn versatile.
 From creamy hummus to roasted and crunchy salad toppers, these peas can do it all.